backend-baz/i-love-coffee/README.md

 # production mode:
 npm run start:prod
 ```
-This API runs at http://localhost:3000
+The API will be available at http://localhost:3000

 # Run tests